jamiemcg/BUSCO_phylogenomics/README.md

 If you don't want to generate gene trees, you can use the parameter `--supermatrix-only` to only generate the concatenated alignment.

 If you don't want to generate a concatenated alignment, you can use the parameter `--gene_trees_only` to only generate gene trees.

+By default, the pipeline works in protein space (i.e., aligns amino acid sequences).
+The `--nt` flag switches to using BUSCO nucleotide sequences instead of proteins.

 If you have a patchy dataset and want to include BUSCO proteins in your concatenated alignment that aren't universally present, you can use the `--percent_single_copy` parameter.